-BRPD: Juvenile driving stolen school bus in custody
+11-year-old in custody after alleged joyride in school bus

 BATON ROUGE, La.
-(WAFB) - The Baton Rouge Police Department responded to reports of a stolen school bus being driven by a juvenile.
+(WAFB) - An 11-year-old has been arrested after allegedly stealing a school bus and taking it for a joyride.

-BRPD states that the juvenile is in custody, the bus was stopped around 1700 Greenwell Springs Road.
+Police say the young boy took the bus from Progress Head Start and figured out how to start it.
+A spokesperson for the Baton Rouge Police Department says they believe the bus is a push to start.

+Joy Gradney videoed the chase on her cell phone.
+She says she was not expecting such a young person to zoom past her.

 Dozens of police officers were in pursuit of a stolen school bus that is believed to have been a juvenile driving it.